FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

 .. image:: ../img/technical_reference_manual/FLO036.jpg

-**Figure 36.
+*Figure 36.
-Landuse with Initial Abstraction.**
+Landuse with Initial Abstraction.*

 The intersection between the landuse and grid element gives an area weighted average for the initial abstraction (Eq.
 10):

+𝐼𝐴𝐵𝑆𝑇𝑅

-𝐼𝐴𝐵𝑆𝑇𝑅 .. image:: ../img/technical_reference_manual/FLO037.jpg Eq.
+Eq.
 10

    𝐴𝐺𝐸